Self-Tuning Spectral Clustering for Speaker Diarization: Experimental Setup

 \subsection{Dataset}

 For our experiments, we utilized the speech corpora from the third DIHARD speech diarization challenge (DIHARD-III)~\cite{ryant21_interspeech}.
 It comprises data from eleven diverse domains characterized by a variety in the number of speakers, conversation types and speech qualities.
-For this study, we focused on seven domains: \textit{broadcast interview}, \textit{court}, \textit{cts}, \textit{maptask}, \textit{meeting}, \textit{socio lab}, and \textit{webvideo}.
-These domains are representative of everyday conversational speech scenarios between adults.
-We excluded four domains because they either contained single-speaker data (audiobooks) or regions with personally identifiable information (PII) (clinical, restaurant, and socio field data).
 For each domain there exists two splits of development (dev) and evaluation (eval).
-Both splits are used to evaluate the SD methods, as the methods operate in an unsupervised manner.
-This results in a total of fourteen data splits over the seven data domains.
+This results in a total of twenty-two data splits over the eleven data domains.
+Both splits are used to evaluate the unsupervised SD methods.